dxw/dxw-security-wp-plugin/readme.txt

 The code in WordPress' SVN is a deployable version.
 If you'd like to contribute to this plugin, you can find the development files on github: https://github.com/dxw/dxw-security-wp-plugin

-#### Privacy

-Just in case you were wondering, no, we don't collect information about the plugins you're using.

-In order to work out what we should review next, we record aggregate numbers of requests for reviews of individual plugins.
-However we *don't* receive any information about the specific versions installed on a site.
-We certainly don't associate these with individual users or IP addresses (and we will never do so without your consent).

 == Installation ==

 1. Installation options: